hcs0/hannahsuarez.github.io/about.md

 etc).

-On a personal note, I enjoy traveling and living outside of my home country of Australia.
+On a personal note, I enjoy traveling and living outside of my home country of Australia as a digital nomad.
 I am currently living and traveling in and around Europe.
-I am based in Berlin.
-I have previously lived in Paris, Dublin, Vancouver, Toronto, London, and Brisbane.
+I am based in Dubai.
+I have previously lived in Paris, Dublin, Vancouver, Toronto, London, Berlin and Brisbane.

 > Content in this site does not represent any of my professional affiliations.